-Cajuenche – A Yuman tribe speaking the Cocopa dialect, who resided on the east bank of the Colorado River, below the mouth of the Gila River in the late 1700’s.
-Their villages also extended into south central California.
+Cajuenche – A Yuman tribe speaking the Cocopa dialect, who resided on the Colorado River’s east bank, below the Gila River’s mouth in the late 1700s.
+Their villages also extended into south-central California.
 At that time, they were said to have numbered about 3,000 and were bitter enemies of the Cocopa tribe.
 Later, they disappeared, thought to have been due to constant wars with the Yuma.

-Calapooya – A division of the Kalapooian family that formerly occupied the watershed between Willamette and Umpqua Rivers in Oregon.
-The term “Calapooya,” has long been used to include all the bands speaking dialects of the Kalapooian language and is made synonymous with the family name.
-This double use of the term, coupled with the scanty information regarding the division, brought much confusion in the classification of the bands.
+Calapooya – A Kalapuya Family division formerly occupied the watershed between Willamette and Umpqua Rivers in Oregon.
+The term “Calapooya” has long been used to include all the bands speaking dialects of the Kalapuya language and is made synonymous with the family name.
+This double use of the term and the scanty information regarding the division brought much confusion in the classification of the bands.

-Callam – Their name meaning “strong people,” the Callam were a Salish tribe living on the south side of Puget Sound, Washington, extending from Port Discovery to the Hoko River.
+Callam – Their name means “strong people,” the Callam was a Salish tribe living on the south side of Puget Sound, Washington, extending from Port Discovery to the Hoko River.
 Later, they occupied Chimakum territory and established a village at Port Townsend.
-A comparatively small number found their way across to the south end of Vancouver Island and there was a large village on Victoria Harbor.
-They were said to be more closely related to the Songish than to any other tribe.
-By the mid 1800’s, many had merged on to the Puyallup Reservation in Washington.
+A comparatively small number found their way across to the south end of Vancouver Island, and there was a large village on Victoria Harbor.
+They were said to be more closely related to the Songish than any other tribe.
+By the mid-1800s, many had joined the Puyallup Reservation in Washington.

 Calusa – An important tribe of Florida, they formerly held the southwest coast from about Tampa Bay to Cape Sable and Cape Florida, together with all the outlying keys, and extending inland to Lake Okeechobee.
 The tribe is extinct today.